ElementsProject/lightning/doc/TOR.md

 1. A local address which lightningd can tell Tor to connect to when connections come in, e.g. `bind-addr=127.0.0.1:9735`.
-2. After that, a `addr=statictor:127.0.0.1:9051` to tell c-lightning to set up and announce a Tor onion address (and tell Tor to send connections to our real address, above).
+2. After that, a `addr=statictor:127.0.0.1:9051` to tell Core Lightning to set up and announce a Tor onion address (and tell Tor to send connections to our real address, above).

 You can use `bind-addr` if you want to set up the onion address and